ai-boost/Awesome-GPTs/README.md

 ## Awesome-GPTs
 🎉 This repository is dedicated to compiling a collection of interesting and creative GPT models!
-📝 If you’ve designed an impressive GPT, please  provide its name, description, and link in the issue section.
+📝 If you’ve designed an impressive GPT, please  provide its name, description, and link in the issue section (A PR is welcome).
 🚀 Let’s share and celebrate your work!

+(Thanks for your star🌟 and recommendation❤️)

 ## 📚 Table of Contents
 1. [✍️ Writing](#writing)